EzCE/ez80-docs/content/basics/your-first-program.md

     db "Hello, world!", 0   ; Store this string in memory for whatever we want
 ```

-## Compiling
+## Assembling

-Now let's compile it.
-The basic syntax for the fasmg compiler is `fasmg <source file> <output file>`.
+Now let's assemble it.
+The basic syntax for the fasmg assembler is `fasmg <source file> <output file>`.
 Open a terminal in the main folder of your project and run this command:

 ```Plain
 fasmg src/main.asm HELLO.8xp